apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  lighter JSOUP based options are also available.

-In order to keep the number of products low, we decided to use conditional statements in modules based on the configuration to select which one to enable.
+In order to keep the number of products low, we decided to use conditional statements in modules based on the configuration to select which one to enable at runtime.
 Eventually defeating the Guice adoption goals mentioned above.

 Finally, Blob Storing technology offers a wide combination of technologies: